 Unlike the one-off enthusiast conversions, VDC’s conversions are the basis of a long term business strategy with all the same constraints of automobile manufacturing, speed to market, engineering economy, safety and product quality.

-For the customer, each and every conversion is a new vehicle.
+For the customer, each conversion is a new vehicle.
 Buyers expect the car to look, feel and behave as though it has come right off the production line.
 The demands placed on product quality and finish are as high for VDC’s converted vehicles as they are with the original.
-In order to produce a top quality vehicle with VDC’s comparatively low volume production output means that the company has to be very efficient at every level of business.
+To produce a top quality vehicle with VDC’s comparatively low volume production output means that the company has to be very efficient at every level of business.
 This means producing the best quality product with the minimum input.
-It calls for the use of good people using smart tools and the latest cost-saving technology Designing the Changes
+It calls for the use of good people using smart tools and the latest cost-saving technology

 VDC completely rebuilds the entire Ford database in CADKEY.
-Many aspects of the vehicle are well documented however, data in some areas is completely missing, provided incomplete or at variance from what has actually been manufactured or fitted.
-By the time VDC receives new model vehicles for conversion, it is at least 3 years since the original design team has worked on the project.
+Many aspects of the vehicle are well documented; however, data in some areas is completely missing, provided incomplete or at variance from what has been manufactured or fitted.
+By the time VDC receives new model vehicles for conversion, it is at least three years since the original design team has worked on the project.
 Design data and drawings can become difficult to find.

 VDC spent nine months designing the conversion for the current model.
 All up 132 parts required complete redesign and manufacture.
 Many more parts required partial modification.
 VDC works in close collaboration with Australian CADKEY distributor STS in to extract the maximum benefit from the CADKEY product.
 Reverse engineering and adapting existing design data while concurrently developing new designs often involves using software tools in new and often undocumented ways.
 Having the expertise of STS close to hand has proven beneficial on many occasions.

 VDC converts around 200 vehicles a year, low-volume production by any standard.
 Many parts required in the conversion require small volume manufacture.
-However each component requires the same exacting quality standard as the original and with a close eye kept on economy.
+However, each component requires the same exacting quality standard as the original and with a close eye kept on economical manufacturing.